When Will the Stock Market Crash?

 Although not a perfect timing device (if it were, we’d all be genius investors), the PE ratio puts an approximate price tag on the market.
 Higher PE ratios suggest more overvalued and lower PE ratios suggest lower valuations.
 Even in an overvalued market, stock prices can continue to rise for a long time.
 Conversely, when PE ratios are low, it doesn’t mean they will rise immediately.
 To add to the confusion, there are various types of PE ratios, but that’s a topic for another article.

-At present, the market PE ratio is hovering around 17.
+At present, the market PE ratio is hovering around 20 (June, 2015), up from 17 a year ago.
 Contrast that with the historical PE ratio of 14-15.
 As you can see, the market isn’t excessively overvalued, but it is definitely not undervalued.

 Stock Market Investing Caution